Skip to main content

 Signals

-In the AICA framework, signals are designed to exchange continuous data between components and controllers in a running application.
+In the AICA System, signals are designed to exchange continuous data between components and controllers in a running application.
 They are an abstraction of ROS 2 topics that are assumed to exchange data at a regular, periodic frequency.
 This makes them well-suited for use with signal processing components and controllers.

 ROS 2 topics are messages sent from publishers to subscribers under a specific namespace (the message "topic") using some predefined message format (the message "type").
 As a result, topics enable ROS nodes to communicate in many different network topologies and message formats.